The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: The Compactness Theorem for

 \begin{proof} Note that an $\mathrm{L}_{\kappa\lambda}$-formula on a language of size $\delta$ can be seen as a labelled well-founded tree with branching of size strictly less than $\kappa$ and where the leaves (i.e. its atomic subformulae) can be chosen on the set of atomic formulae of $\mathrm{L}$.
 Such a well founded tree is an object of size and rank strictly less than $\kappa$, since $\kappa$ is regular and uncountable.
+On the other hand the label of a node are uniquely determined when the node is associated to an infinitary boolean connective ($\bigwedge, \bigvee,\neg$) and the branching of this node is bounded below $\kappa$, while the label specifies the string of variables which are quantified when the node is associated to a infinitary quantifier ($\exists \vec{x},\forall \vec{x}$) and the node is not splitting in this case (also in case of $\neg$ the node is not splitting).

+Hence, for a given $\mathrm{L}_{\kappa\lambda}$-sentence $\psi$, its set of subformulae has size equal to that of the tree $T$ coding the sentence, with its associated labeling, i.e. some function with domain $T$ and range in $\lambda^{<\lambda}$.
+Note that $T$ has size less than $\kappa$ since it is well-founded and its branching nodes have always less than $\kappa$-many successors.